jadephilipoom/opentitan/doc/security/cryptolib/cryptolib_api.md

 ## Streaming and Asynchronous modes of operation

-OpenTitan may implement additional API interfaces for several cryptographic modes based on the specific use-cases from applications such as ability to perform cryptographic operations on partial input data, capability to stop and resume cryptographic operations etc.
+OpenTitan supports additional API interfaces for several cryptographic modes to perform cryptographic operations on partial input data and to provide the capability to stop and resume cryptographic operations.
-These API modes are detailed below.
+These supported API modes are detailed below.

 ### One shot and Streaming mode

-Based on the input data availability, several cryptographic modes discussed in this specification implement two types of APIs: One-shot APIs and streaming mode APIs.
+Based on the input data availability, several cryptographic modes implement two types of APIs: One-shot APIs and streaming mode APIs.

 A one-shot API is used when the entire data to be operated is available upfront.
-The entire data (pointer) is passed to the one-shot API as an input and the result is immediately available after the operation.
+The entire data is passed to the one-shot API as an input and the result is immediately available after the operation.

 Streaming APIs are to support use-cases where the entire data to be transformed isn't available at the start of the operation and also in use-cases with limited memory availability.
 Such streaming APIs operate iteratively over bytes of data, in blocks, as they are fed.
 Partial inputs are buffered in the context until a full block is available to process.
 The partial result from the block is stored in a context parameter and is used again in the subsequent rounds, until the final round.
 Only in the final round is the result of the cryptographic operation available.

-Cryptographic modes such as HASH and HMAC support streaming APIs along with the default one-shot APIs.

-**Crypto modes that support streaming modes:**
+**Crypto modes that support streaming APIs:**
 1. HASH (SHA2 modes only)
 2. HMAC (HMAC-SHA256 only)